 Food trucks, which serve food but without the dining amenities of traditional sit-down restaurants, are common to many regions of the country, but not many have set up in the Berkshires.

-"He has done everything above and beyond what you had to do to be proper, correct and legal," said North Adams Health Inspector Manuel Serrano, who worked
+"He has done everything above and beyond what you had to do to be proper, correct and legal," said North Adams Health Inspector Manuel Serrano, who worked with Rivas on following city ordinances governing food trucks.

 Up until the summer, Serrano worked for seven years in the college admissions office at Williams College and then a year at Bennington College.